SickGear/SickGear/readme.md

 ## Dependencies

-To run SickRage from source you will need Python 2.6+ and Cheetah 2.1.0+.
+To run SickGear from source you will need Python 2.6+ and Cheetah 2.1.0+.

 ## Forums

-Any questions or setup info your looking for can be found at out forums https://www.sickrage.tv
+Any questions or setup info your looking for can be found at our [wiki](https://github.com/SickGear/SickGear/wiki)
 <br>
-If you find a bug please report at our forums https://sickrage.tv/forums/forum/help-support/bug-issue-reports
+If you find a bug please report at our [SickGear IRC channel](http://webchat.freenode.net/?channels=SickGear)
 <br>
-Be sure to provide a sickrage log in debug mode where is the error evidence or it'll never get fixed.
+Be sure to provide a SickGear log at pastebin.com in debug mode where the error is evidence or it'll never get fixed.